sanatonek/time_series_explainability/README.md

 ### Simulated dataset (State data):
 Run the following script to create the data and the ground thruth explanations for the state experiment.
-You can choose the total number of samples in the dataset as well as the lenght of eachrecording.
-The deafualts are set to 1000 samples of length 100.
+You can choose the total number of samples in the dataset as well as the lenght of each recording.
+The defaults are set to 1000 samples of length 100.
 ```
 python3 data_generator/state_data.py --signal_len LENGTH_OF_SIGNALS --signal_num TOTAL_NUMBER_OF_SAMPLES
 ```